yassine-bennkhay/DS-Algorithms-Dart/README.md

 # DS-Algorithms-Dart
-This repository will be updated constantly with my journey in practicing algorithms and DS.
+This repository will be updated constantly with my journey in practicing algorithms and Data structure.